bazel-contrib/rules_nodejs/docs/README.md

   or possibly a markdown file next to the .bzl file
  ********************* -->
  ```

- Should be edited by modifying the docs in the source `.bzl` files, other files can be freely edited.
+Should be edited by modifying the docs in the source `.bzl` files.
+If updating css, then the `scss` in `/docs/css` should be edited.
+The HTML files in `/docs` are also generated and should not be edited directly, other files can be freely edited.